Compare water leak detection systems

 There are a variety of water leak detection systems available on the market today.
 In general, leak detection systems can be classified as either passive or active.
 The majority of leak detectors on the market are passive.

 Passive vs. active leak detection systemsA passive leak detection system is intended to alert the homeowner when it detects a leak.
 In most cases, an audible alarm is sounded.
 Some systems also feature a flashing light.
 When the homeowner notices the alarm, he or she must make an intervention to shut off the water supply to stop the leak and prevent damage.
 Passive leak detectors are most typically battery-operated stand-alone units that simply rest of the floor under the water appliance or plumbing being monitored for leaks.
 As such, they are easy to install, but require regular battery testing.

 The problem with passive leak detection systems is obvious - they will only be effective in preventing damage from a leak if the homeowner notices the alarm signal.
-Unfortunately, since the majority of water leaks that cause significant property damage actually occur when the homeowner is away from his or her residence, either at work, on holidays, etc., passive leak detectors offer little assistance in preventing leaks that lead to significant or catastrophic home damage.
+Unfortunately, since the majority of water leaks that cause significant property damage actually occur when the homeowner is away from his or her residence (either at work, on holidays, etc.), passive leak detectors offer little assistance in preventing leaks that lead to significant or catastrophic home damage.

-Active leak detectors can either be designed to monitor and protect an individual appliance (point of monitoring) or multiple locations (whole house).
+Active leak detectors can either be designed to monitor and protect an individual appliance (point-of-monitoring) or multiple locations (whole house).
 Point-of-monitoring systems are designed to detect a leak from a single location, such as a washing machine or water heater.
-If a leak is detected, the water supply to the single point of use is turned off.
+If a leak is detected, the water supply to the single point-of-use is turned off.

-The most effective leak detection systems on the market are both active and offer protection on a whole-house basis.
+Point-of-use vs. whole-house leak detection systemsThe most effective leak detection systems on the market are both active and offer protection on a whole-house basis.
 The technology varies considerably from system to system.

-The FloodStopper and other quality leak detection systems use multiple water sensors placed throughout the house in areas where leaks are most likely to occur, such as the refrigerator ice maker, dishwasher, under sinks, under toilet tanks, at the clothes washing machine, hot water heater, and near the basement floor drain.
-If a leak is detected in any of these areas, the sensor sends a signal to a shut-off valve on the main water supply to the home and the water supply is shut off automatically and immediately.
+Multiple-sensor systems offer best protectionThe H2O SOS and other quality leak detection systems use multiple water sensors placed throughout the house in areas where leaks are most likely to occur, such as refrigerator ice makers, dishwashers, under sinks, under toilet tanks, clothes washing machines, hot water heaters, and near basement floor drains.
+If a leak is detected in any of these areas, the sensor sends a signal to a shut-off valve on the main water supply to the home and the water supply is stopped.
 Proper placement of sensors becomes the most important factor in ensuring an effective system, and this is easily accomplished.
 Both hardwired and wireless options are available for ease of installation.
 In our opinion, an active leak detection system with individual water leak sensors specifically monitoring all leak-prone areas in the home is the best and most cost-effective approach to home water leak detection.
-More specifically, we have not found a better leak detection product on the market than the FloodStopper.
+More specifically, we have not found a better leak detection product on the market than the H2O SOS.